MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P02-Creating-Custom-Table-View-Cells/content.md

 #Connecting our Cell to Code

 Because we want to be able to access our custom table view cell in code, we will need to set its custom class.
-We want to set the custom class of our table view cell (named *listNotesTableViewCell*) to the class named *listNotesTableViewCell*.
-The *listNotesTableViewCell* class was included in the starter project and can be found in the `ListNotesTableViewCell.swift` file within the *Views* folder in your Project navigator.
+We want to set the custom class of our table view cell (named *listNotesTableViewCell*) to the class named *ListNotesTableViewCell*.
+The *ListNotesTableViewCell* class was included in the starter project and can be found in the `ListNotesTableViewCell.swift` file within the *Views* folder in your Project navigator.

 Notice the naming convention we are following: Our cell in Interface Builder is named "listNotesTableViewCell" (first letter is lowercase) and  we are connecting that cell to a class named "ListNotesTableViewCell" (first letter is uppercase).
 This convention is used heavily throughout iOS development.